Wasatch Front Market Report

 Highlights:

-3) Demand high enough to keep absorption rates at roughly 2 and 4 months (a balanced sellers market).
+3) Demand high enough to keep absorption rates at roughly 2.5 and 4 months (balanced/advantage sellers market).

-4) Active, but very unique market.
+4) Welcome to this year's Spring/Summer market.
+Active, but very unique market.
 What is unique is that some homes go gangbusters and receive multiple offers while others sit on market or don't ultimately sell (results vary widely across neighborhoods and price brackets).

 This is such a unique market.
 The market is active, but behaviors and perceptions haven't changed.
 The comical way of describing this is that sellers think it is 2021, buyers think it is 2008, and the skilled Realtor's job is to close that gap.

-I would argue that there is A LOT of pent up demand in the market from the past two years.
+Putting supply and demand together, we have the makings for a very exciting Spring and Summer.
+Many savvy people accomplishing goals that they may have put off for a long time.
+I would argue that there is A LOT of pent up demand in the market from the past several years.
 A huge amount of people that want to make a move but feel like they can't afford it and/or they feel handcuffed by their current advantageous interest rate.
-That same argument applies to active buyers that were holding off until after the election, and after the new year, and until the Spring.

-The headlines these days are all about big swings in mortgage rates.
 Buyers ARE BUYING homes in the current mortgage environment.
-30 year mortgages are now at 6.63% (Freddie Mac).
-Big up and down roller coaster recently.
+30 year mortgages are now at 6.77% (Freddie Mac).
 These numbers are posted every Thursday.

 If you are having thoughts of moving, it might benefit you to have a casual conversation about what is possible in this market.
 Pro tip, selling and buying at the same time without moving twice IS POSSIBLE in the current market.
 Schedule a strategy session HERE